OpenOmics/mutation-seek/docs/index.md

   </a>

   <p>
     This is the home of the pipeline, mutation-seek.
-Its long-term goals: to accurately ...insert goal, to infer ...insert goal, and to boldly ...insert goal like no pipeline before!
+Its long-term goals: to boldly detect physiological homogeneity within genetic heterogeneity and to perform error-prone data preparation for genome-wide association studies (GWAS) like no pipeline before!
   </p>

 </div>

 ## Overview

 Welcome to mutation-seek's documentation!
 This guide is the main source of documentation for users that are getting started with the [long pipeline name](https://github.com/OpenOmics/mutation-seek/).

 The **`./mutation-seek`** pipeline is composed several inter-related sub commands to setup and run the pipeline across different systems.
 Each of the available sub commands perform different functions: